Provision a database cluster

 Replace POD_NAME with the name of your pod.

-DataStax recommends expert mode only for users who are familiar with the Kubernetes API and YAML configuration.
+DataStax recommends expert mode only if you are familiar with the Kubernetes API and YAML configuration.

 After you create or update a cluster in expert mode, you cannot edit it in simple mode.

-For custom resource definitions (CRDs), see Mission Control Custom Resource Definition (CRD) reference.
+For custom resource definitions (CRDs), see the Mission Control Custom Resource Definition (CRD) reference.

 To provision a database cluster in Mission Control using expert mode, do the following: